Of Ash and Snow, 2018

 Deer Woman: A Vignette, 2015

 Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology (Native Realities Press 2017), tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
 Written by Elizabeth LaPensée, edited by Allie Vasquez, and illustrated by Jonathan Thunder.
-Winner of the Awesome Foundation Portland's Peoples' Choice Award.
+Awesome Foundation Portland's Peoples' Choice Award.

 The Observing, 2015

 Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collection (AH Comics) with art by GMB Chomichuk, "The Observing" retells a historical story of an unexpected encounter while hunting.
 Bronze Medal for “Best Graphic Novel” at the 20th Annual Independent Publisher’s Awards.
 Named "The Best Book of 2015" by the School Library Journal.

 Written by Elizabeth LaPensée for MOONSHOT: The Indigenous Comics Collection (AH Comics) with pencils by Claude St-Aubin and color by Andy Stanleigh, "Copper Heart" reflects on a man's childhood experience with the memegwesiwag who come to the aid of his sister when she falls ill.
 Bronze Medal for “Best Graphic Novel” at the 20th Annual Independent Publisher’s Awards.
 Named "The Best Book of 2015" by the School Library Journal.

 With art and writing by Elizabeth LaPensée, Our Words in INC's Universe #0 is a one-page comic which reflects on the burning of birchbark scrolls and recognizes comics as a way to share stories and teachings.